 Nowadays, everyone has a smartphone.
-This means many people have the ability to shoot incredibly high-quality video.
+This means many people have the ability to shoot incredibly high-quality videos.
 Unfortunately, not everyone who has a smartphone knows how to actually produce and edit videos that do the original material justice.

 If you have skills with professional video editing software such as Adobe Premiere, you could set out to start a business as a video producer.
-When looking for work, you could start by looking on freelance marketplaces.
+When looking for work, you could start by looking at freelance marketplaces.

-Alternatively, you could take a more proactive approach and look for businesses or YouTubers just starting to make video content but who don’t quite have the expertise to make content of a high-enough quality.
+Alternatively, you could take a more proactive approach and look for businesses or YouTubers just starting to make video content but who don’t quite have the expertise to make the content of a high-enough quality.